 Every Saturday: Raspberry Pi Club and SACK (Science Alive Club for Kids) – ask for details

-Current Exhibition: Starting Line: an exhibition showing the journey of great ideas from initial outline to final product
+Exhibition: Starting Line: a display showing the journey of great ideas from initial outline to final product

-While you are at the Museum, don’t forget to visit our new Children’s Bookshop!
+While you are at the Museum, don’t forget to visit our Museum Bookshop and our Corner Cafe!
 We have some great titles & activity books for you.

 Tweets by @ScienceAliveUK